Kristina01111000/lavendersite/README.md

 site mail connection is updated

-the site looks messy, something is up -> going to the customize page seems to have fixed the messiness issue

-sent invoice -> recieved

 - check to see if she updated the google doc year
 - make sure it is still working right